-Applicants' personal attributes will be assessed using the CASPer evaluation, an online scenario-based assessment that uses a combination of video-based and word-based scenarios.
-You can view sample questions here.
+Applicants' personal attributes will be assessed using the CASPer tool, which is an online scenario-based tool that uses a combination of video-based and word-based scenarios.
+You can view sample questions on CASPer's website

-A number of Australian universities are using the CASPer evaluation to assess personal attributes required for entry into initial teacher education degrees.
-Your CASPer results can be used across multiple applications to different education programs in Australia.
-Results are sent to VTAC to be aggregated with each applicant's ATAR score.
+A number of Australian universities are using the CASPer tool to assess personal attributes required for entry into teaching programs.
+Your CASPer tool results can be used across multiple applications to different education programs in Australia.

 Literacy and numeracy

 All students enrolled in an initial teacher education course (either undergraduate or postgraduate) in Australia are expected to sit and pass the Literacy and Numeracy Test for Initial Teacher Education prior to graduation.
 The test is administered by the Australian Council for Educational Research (ACER).

 FedUni is proud that our student outcomes in literacy and numeracy testing are at or above the national average.
 We believe this is due to targeted and differentiated support provided to students during their studies.
 Each student’s literacy and numeracy capabilities are assessed early in first year, during core subjects or via a test upon entry.
 Literacy and numeracy skills are then monitored throughout a student’s studies.
 This allows for the development of an individualised approach to literacy and numeracy learning for each student so they know where they are and where they need to get to.

 A range of support activities are available and may include support classes, study groups and coaching, as well as the FAST program.

 Here are some testimonials from five current students about the great results from our numeracy program.